Arcadia-Science/beads-cell-growth/README.md

 OD line plots for Figures 5–6 are generated from `Baseline_ODs_stdev.csv` by `aggregate_multi_sources.py`. `Baseline_ODs_stdev.csv` contains the same measurements as `Baseline_ODs.csv`, but reformatted so that each row represents a unique experiment/strain/bead/volume combination, and it additionally includes standard deviation columns for each measurement.

 Cell length and area measurements for Figures 2–7 are compiled by aggregating CSV files containing processed microscopy data produced by `segment_cells.py`.
-Each experiment has its own dedicated folder:
+Each experiment has its own dedicated folder, corresponding to processed microscopy data:

 - Test tubes: `20260122_111821_521`
 - 24-well plates: `20260122_113404_129`